The Golden Crab: Analysis

+Tale type

 The tale is related to the cycle of the Animal as Bridegroom or the Search for the Lost Husband, and classified in the international Aarne-Thompson-Uther Index as type ATU 425D, "The Vanished Husband".
 This type refers to a human girl marrying a supernatural husband in animal form; she betrays his secret and he disappears.
 In order to find him, she builds an inn, hospital or bath house to listen to passers-by's stories.
 One day, she listens to a person's narration about a flock of birds transforming into men in a place somewhere.
 The heroine recognizes it is about her husband and asks to be taken there.

+Similarly, Greek folktale scholars Anna Angelopoulou and Aigle Brouskou, editors of the Greek Folktale Catalogue, classified Schmidt's tale as type 425D, Kretschmer's as type 425D, and Megas's also as type 425D.
+American folklorist D. L. Ashliman classified tale The Crab as type 425D, "A wife finds her lost husband by keeping an inn".

+Motifs

+Some variants include the motif of the "rash promise" made by the heroine's father (also called "Jephthah's vow").

+The husband's location

 According to Georgios A. Megas, the main motif of the tale type is H11.1.1, "Recognition at inn [hospital, etc.], where all must tell their life histories".
+In the same vein, Swedish scholar Jan-Öjvind Swahn identified among the "motifs characteristic of subtype D" the bath-house, the inn, or places where the heroine goes to hear stories or news about her husband.
+In addition, in his study, Swahn determined that the bath-house as the location the heroine opens is "traditional" in Turkey, but also appears in Arabic, some Balkanic tales, and in a few Greek variants (in the latter along with the inn).

+Greek folktale scholars Anna Angelopoulou and Aigle Brouskou, editors of the Greek Folktale Catalogue, remarked that, after the husband vanishes, the heroine either buys or builds an inn or hospital, and invites people in to tell her stories.